 by Puranjay Mohan

-Kill the fear of Linux shell by learning the ten most useful Linux commands.
+In this article, you'll learn how to kill your fear of the Linux shell by learning the ten most useful Linux commands.

 All the best people in life seem to like LINUX - Steve Wozniak